DoorDash Food Delivery Service

 Driver/Delivery (Former Employee) – Shawnee, KS:

 “What kind of business gives a red card (Debit/Credit) that declines often, and if the machine is down at the place you are picking up & they are taking cash only.
 Door Dash would like you to pay out of pocket.
 They want you to email them the receipt & won’t give you additional money for going out of your way to pay out of pocket.
-The Customer Service line often is hard to understand, they are not from USA & it becomes frustrating with the English language barriers”
+The Customer Service line often is hard to understand, they are not from the USA & it becomes frustrating with the English language barriers”

 “New pay set up is a scam.
 The more customer tips the less doordash pays you.
 Started making $5 + tip per delivery then dropped to 4.50 + tip now average with new system around $3.50 + tip.
 Out of dash support is almost min existent they denied everything or run you in a circle till you give up.
 The dash app is very buggy and every update makes it worse.
-Show no interest in thier drivers just how much money they can keep and how little they can out.
-Been to the the office a few times and just some driver that has no clue on what’s going on”
+Show no interest in their drivers just how much money they can keep and how little they can out.
+Been to the office a few times and just some driver that has no clue on what’s going on”

 Driver/dasher Joanne W. Tempe, AZ:

 “Doordash is the absolute worst company I have ever worked for!
 Please do NOT use this service!!!
 The people running the site are idiots!!!
-I quit working for them and I ate somebody’s chinese food because there was no apartment number on the order and the app told me to cancel an order I already had in my car and I was at the delivery address.
+I quit working for them and I ate somebody’s Chinese food because there was no apartment number on the order and the app told me to cancel an order I already had in my car and I was at the delivery address.
 If you NEVER want to get your food then Doordash is for you!
 You will lose weight in your body as well as in your bank account!
 Yes!
 I am biased because I just wasted a whole bunch of time and they were only giving me 1/2 hour time slots and I was expected to go back to the original location to wait for next dash!
 This was my 2nd and last day!
 Don’t work for them unless you have an unlimited income and don’t need to be paid!”

 Now those are just a few reviews on how bad this company is when dealing with their dashers, I now want to mention some of the positives feedback this company has received.